Jean Collingwood MIDM, MCIM

 Passion for the Cultural Arts & Youth Development

-Jean has a lifelong passion for the Creative and Performing Arts and nurturing young talent and championing disablity and diversity in every form, She has a successful track record of collaborating, seeing shared opportunity and connecting people to make big things happen:Drinkaware and Crisis securing large-scale mulit partnership support.
-A track record of generating investment for music, film, theatre, drama, and sport, for innovative charitable projects.
+Jean has a lifelong passion for the Creative and Performing Arts, nurturing young talent, and championing disability and diversity in every form; She has a successful track record of collaborating, seeing shared opportunity and connecting people to make big things happen.
+Drinkaware and Crisis secured large-scale multi partnership support from two disparate causes identifying and connecting linkages with alcohol’s destructive relationship with the homeless.
+The partnership ignited support from the pop industry, developing “Consequences”, an innovative track and artistic writing collaboration with Paul Weller, Supergrass, Graham Coxon, The Dirty Pretty Things, Reverend & The Makers, New Young Pony Club, Andy Rourke and Ed Harcourt.
+Consequences charted, raising awareness and vital funding for Crisis.
+Over the years, she’s developed a track record of generating investment for innovative charitable projects for music, film, theatre, drama, and sport.

 Roots and heritage

-As format creator, she directed and produced the Multi-Award winning “Marketing for Good Awards” later dubbed by Channel 4 as “A High Octane- Dragons Den meets X Factor live show.
-Her Caring Face of Britain Awards in partnership with sponsors BT and The Mirror Group later became The Pride of Britain Awards.
+As format creator, she directed and produced the Multi-Award winning “Marketing for Good Awards“, later dubbed by Channel 4 as “A High Octane- Dragons Den meets X Factor live show.
+Her Caring Face of Britain Awards, in partnership with BT and The Mirror Group sponsors, later became The Pride of Britain Awards.

-In 2011, her pitch and treatment won a BBC Writers Room Competition and led to the full commission of “Pauline’s Gift” her first full-length play, performed at Hull Truck Theatre in 2012.
+In 2011, her pitch and treatment won a BBC Writers Room Competition and led to the full commission of “Pauline’s Gift”, her first full-length play, performed at Hull Truck Theatre in 2012.